It's Alright (Pet Shop Boys song): Critical reception

 Jerry Smith from Music Week wrote, "Seemingly always popping up in the right place at the right time, Tennant and Lowe comment on the world's ills with a perky disco beat and lush synth backing with yet another seductively memorable lyric.
-Wide exposure is assured."
+Wide exposure is assured".
+Robin Smith of Record Mirror described "It's Alright" as a "Technicoloured panorama" and "the sort of single you should wallow in on your headphones".
 Harriet Dell from Smash Hits commented, "'It's Alright' was originally recorded by a bloke called Sterling Void and was a largish club hit last year.
 It includes the tinkling piano, the P.S.B's famous synthesised string pluckings and Neil Tennant's plaintive voice.
 He "wails" on about how the trees and flowers are being destroyed, how people eventually have to die, but the music lasts forever.
-It's a really "big" arrangement but somehow the excitement of Sterling Void's original has been flattened out."
+It's a really "big" arrangement but somehow the excitement of Sterling Void's original has been flattened out".

+Music video

+The music video features the duo surrounded by numerous babies.
+Lowe came up with the idea to reflect the song's message about future generations.
+Director Eric Watson filmed the video in black and white, with lighting inspired by Robert Mapplethorpe, so that the babies appear to glow against the black background and leather jackets worn by the duo.
+There were 110 babies involved in the production, including Watson's son Eugene, who sat on Lowe's lap.

+Live performances

+Pet Shop Boys played "It's Alright" on their 1989 tour at the time of the single's release.
+The song was performed on the Nightlife Tour (1999–2000) and was included in the concert film Montage.
+"It's Alright" also appears on the live album, Concrete (2006), with opera singer Sally Bradshaw reprising her vocals from the single, backed by the BBC Concert Orchestra.
+The hit song was included on the set list of the Dreamworld: The Greatest Hits Live tour that began in 2022.